 03) Episode 69: “Ellen, Or Isn’t She?”
 (Aired: 12/11/96)

 Larry books Ellen DeGeneres during the height of debate about her orientation.

 Story by Garry Shandling and Judd Apatow & John Markus | Teleplay by Judd Apatow & John Markus | Directed by Alan Myerson | Production No. 508 (73)

 Produced as the year’s eighth, this entry was the last made before the addition of Leifer, which as discussed above, is a (perhaps unintentional) marker of the season’s own quality-based trajectory.
 The installment is one of the year’s most memorable, for it capitalizes upon the wave of publicity surrounding Ellen, whose own sitcom (which, following a readers’ poll, I’ve decided to cover next year) was gearing up for her character’s coming-out.
 Yes, the use of this story is one big gimmick, and I must admit to struggling with its design on principle.
-But because the entry connects to the show’s topical Late-Night premise, and because Ellen shagging Larry in an attempt to dissuade him from asking about her sexuality is very funny, it all works.
+But because the entry connects to the show’s topical Late-Night premise, and because Ellen shagging Larry in an attempt to dissuade him from asking about her orientation is very funny, it all works.

 04) Episode 71: “The Matchmaker” [a.k.a.
 “Matchmaker”] (Aired: 01/08/97)

 Paula’s replacement seems inept and rumors swirl about Hank.

 Written by John Riggi | Directed by Todd Holland | Production No. 506 (71)